safepay/sensor.fronius/README.md

 # Fronius Sensor for Home Assistant
-This component simplifies the integration of a Fronius inverter and optional PowerFlow:
+This component simplifies the integration of a Fronius inverter and optional PowerFlow and SmartMeter:
-* creates up to 12 individual sensors for easy display or use in automations
+* creates up to 24 individual sensors for easy display or use in automations
 * converts Wh to kWh
 * rounds values to 2 decimal places
 * converts daily, yearly and total energy data to kWh or MWh (user-configurable)